TeslaNeuro/ESP32_DS18B20_Wi-Fi_MQTT_TEMPERATURE_LOGGER/README.md

 - Can be easily integrated to a "NODE-RED" dashboard.

 ## ESP32 Pins Used For Connecting DS18B20 Sensors
 Make sure to add a 4.7k ohm resistor between VCC and OneWire Connection to the DS18B20 Sensors !
-(Link to Datasheet(https://cdn.sparkfun.com/datasheets/Sensors/Temp/DS18B20.pdf))
+(Link to Datasheet "https://cdn.sparkfun.com/datasheets/Sensors/Temp/DS18B20.pdf")
 - 3.3V == VCC
 - GND  == GND
 - (DQ) OneWire or Data == Pin 25 (Pin Set by Default on ESP32)